 Chicago Photographer & Director of Photography

 Chicago photographer & director John Gress has spent his career exploring every genre of photography including lifestyle, fashion, portrait, headshot and advertising.
 As if that wasn’t enough, he has now begun to direct music videos, commercials and corporate documentaries.
-His unique resume has allowed him to develop a dynamic style that produces striking visuals whether they are produced in the real world or in his 3000-square-foot studio in Chicago’s South Loop neighborhood.
+His unique resume has allowed him to develop a dynamic style that produces striking visuals whether they are produced in the real world or in studio.

 As a commercial Chicago photographer, Gress has worked on advertising and public relations campaigns for many Fortune 500 companies.
 His clients and marketed brands have included Airborne, Avon, Ben & Jerry’s, Best Buy, Burger King, Chrysler, Cialis, Clairol, Dodge, ESPN, Hyatt Hotels, Hershey, Hyundai, Lexus, Lufthansa, Mattel, Merck, Microsoft, Midas, Miller Coors, Nabisco, Nike, Ocean Spray, Reebok, S.C.
 Johnson, Sam Adams.
 Film and video clients have included Hyatt Hotels, Justus Clothing, various recording artists and NPR.